 As is usual in old houses, the bedrooms vary in size and style, but all are in keeping with the Arts & Crafts origins of this historic house, which has the simple, clean lines of the era and solid Irish oak and furniture featured throughout.
 The fabrics and furnishings are true to the spirit of the old house too, being made and woven by skilled local craftsmen whenever possible.

 Special breaks (midweek, weekend and bank holiday) are very good value and, with so much to do and good facilities, it is an excellent choice for a family break, especially with older children.
-Renvyle also makes an excellent conference venue.
+Renvyle also makes an excellent meeting and conference venue.

 *Renvyle House was selected for the one-off ‘Spirit of Ireland Award’ to celebrate the Guide’s 10th anniversary in 2008, and was our Family Friendly Hotel of the Year in 2009.